Schemas

 The Jazz server will detect when there are rows that are not reachable from the current schema.
 It will log a warning and suggest you create a migration.

-In order to do so, you'll need to create the migration using explicit to/from schema hashes:
+To do so, you'll need to create the migration using explicit to/from schema hashes:

 pnpm dlx jazz-tools@alpha migrations create <appId> --fromHash <fromHash>